safforddr/tbc/README.md

     cd tbc
     ./tbc_verify.sh

 This will produce a summary report of the verification.
+Note that at one point the verification script will ask you to "press boot-reset on the card".
+This means press and hold the "boot" button, momentarily press the "reset" button, then release the boot button.
+This places the ESP32 in ROM monitor mode, so that the verification script can use esptool to verify secure boot or the firmware image.
-Note that the first verification will not have a fresh challenge.
+Also the first verification will not have a fresh challenge.
 Simply reset the card (with its "reset" button), and rerun tbc_verify.sh.
 To get a detailed report run